Berta Sieradzki

 Berta Sieradzki (December 14, 1911 - September 23, 2019) was a German-born Jewish Canadian centenarian.
-At the time of her death, she was one of the oldest people in Canada.
+At the time of her death, she was one of the oldest people in Montreal.

 Early life and the Second World War

 Berta Sieradzki was born in 1911 as Berta Korngut.
 Her parents were Chaim Hersch Korngut and Rosa Rachel Blumenstock, a Jewish family originally from Poland.
 In Berlin, Sieradzki worked as a bank teller, and eventually married Mendel Szydlow.
 In 1939, the couple fled from Berlin to Antwerp, with the intention to go to the United States or England.
 Shortly before their expected immigration, the war broke out and their entry to England was blocked.
 Sieradzki and her husband then decided to stay in Antwerp, where, in 1940, their son Werner Szydlow was born.
 On September 12, 1942, Sieradzki's husband Mendel Szydlow was arrested on the street in Antwerp and deported to Auschwitz-Birkenau, where he was murdered.
 Sieradzki suffered from tuberculosis, and was admitted to the Sint-Erasmus hospital in Borgerhout (Antwerp), where she survived the rest of the war.
 Her son, Werner Szydlow, also survived the war.